 - What disruptive forces are changing software licensing, and how will they impact vendors and customers?

 - How are licensing models changing in light of new technology scenarios and deployment models?

-- What steps are vendors taking to simplify licensing models while also addressing the increasing need for flexibility?
+- What steps are vendors taking to simplify licensing models while addressing the increasing need for flexibility?

 - What are some of the best practices for applying technology to a licensing approach?